GoldSwanGH/GoldSwanGH/README.md

 ### ⚡ Employment

-Currently I am looking for Junior Java Backend Developer position in St.Petersburg!
+Currently I am looking for Trainee/Junior Java Backend Developer position in St.Petersburg!

 ### 📫 How to reach me